 Collateral Source Rule

-In Florida personal injury cases, the defendant cannot use payments that your insurance provider has made toward your medical bills as evidence against you to reduce the amount of compensation that he or she owes you for your injuries.
+In Florida, the defendant cannot use payments that your insurance provider has made toward your medical bills as evidence against you to reduce the amount of compensation that he or she owes you for your injuries.

 Complete a Free Case Evaluation form now

-The Impact of Catastrophic Injuries on Your Personal Injury Claim
+The Impact of Catastrophic Injuries on Your Claim

-Florida’s no-fault state status for personal injury claims resulting from motor vehicle accidents means that most injured people must first file a claim with their own Personal Injury Protection policies to recover compensation for medical expenses and missed wages from work.
+Florida’s no-fault state status for personal injury claims resulting from motor vehicle accidents means that most injured people must first file a claim with their own personal injury protection (PIP) policies to recover compensation for medical expenses and missed wages from work.

-However, if the injury is considered severe or permanent, victims may also choose to recover compensation through a personal injury lawsuit, which will also consider pain and suffering-type damages.
+However, if the injury is considered severe or permanent, victims may also choose to recover compensation through a lawsuit, which will also consider pain and suffering-type damages.

-Known as the severe injury threshold, the types of injuries that pave the way for a personal injury lawsuit include:
+The types of injuries that pave the way for a lawsuit include:

 - Significant and permanent loss of an important bodily function

-- Permanent injury, within a reasonable degree of medical probability, other than scarring and disfigurement
+- Permanent, within a reasonable degree of medical probability, other than scarring and disfigurement

 - Significant scarring and disfigurement